 Transfer the fried tofu to a bowl.
 Pour out the excess oil from the pan.

-Mix all ingredients for the sauce and keep aside.
+Mix all ingredients for the sauce in a small bowl.
+Keep aside.

 Heat the same pan used for frying tofu.
-The oil sticking to the bottom of the pan is enough to fry garlic.
+A little oil sticking to the bottom of the pan is enough to fry garlic.

-Fry the garlic on a low flame for about 2 to 3 minutes.
+Fry the garlic on low heat for about 2 to 3 minutes.
 Pour in the prepared sauce and bring up the flame.

 Once the spicy honey garlic sauce comes to a rolling boil, gently drop in the tofu pieces and mix.